What is Travertine?

 What are the Cons of Travertine?

-- It stains and scratches easily, but you can easily avoid this by using cutting boards, quickly wiping up spills, and avoiding prolonged exposure to acids.
+• Travertine is very porous, due to this it can stain and scratch easily.
+You can minimize this by using cutting boards, quickly blotting up spills, and avoiding prolonged exposure to acids.

 How to Care and Maintain Travertine